One Hierarchy Spawns Another: Graph Deconstructions and the Complexity Classification of Conjunctive Queries: Introduction

-{\bf A complexity-theoretic hierarchy.} Having understood the introduced relation $\preceq$ on graph classes, we then turn to study homomorphism problems.
+Having understood the relation $\preceq$ on graph classes, we then turn to study homomorphism problems.
 As mentioned, we prove that $\fG \preceq \fH$ implies $\HOMP{\fG^*}$ reduces to $\HOMP{\fH^*}$ (Theorem~\ref{theo:dechom}); this property was indeed a primary motivation for the definition of $\preceq$.
 We prove this with respect to a computationally weak notion of reduction that we call \emph{quantifier-free after a precomputation (qfap)}.
 This notion of reduction naturally unifies and incorporates two modes of computation that have long been studied.
-For each parameter, this reduction provides a quantifier-free, first-order \emph{interpretation} that defines the output instance in the input instance; interpretations as reductions have a tradition in descriptive complexity~\cite{EbbinghausFlum95-finitemodeltheory}, and Dawar and He studied a type of quantifier-free interpretation in the parameterized setting~\cite{DawarHe09-logicalreductions}.
+For each parameter, this reduction provides a quantifier-free, first-order \emph{interpretation} that defines the output instance in the input instance; interpretations as reductions have a tradition in descriptive complexity theory~\cite{immerman,EbbinghausFlum95-finitemodeltheory}, and Dawar and He studied a type of quantifier-free interpretation in the parameterized setting~\cite{DawarHe09-logicalreductions}.
 In addition, our reduction allows for \emph{precomputation} on the parameter of an input instance.
-This follows an established schema in the definition of parameterized modes of computation: for example, fixed-parameter tractability can be defined as polynomial time after a precomputation, and para-L can be defined as logarithmic space after a precomputation~\cite{FlumGrohe03-describing}.
-Note that it is readily verified that our reduction is finer than para-L reduction (Lemma~\ref{lem:plred}).
+This follows an established schema in the definition of parameterized modes of computation: fixed-parameter tractability can be defined as polynomial time after a precomputation, and para-L can be defined as logarithmic space after a precomputation~\cite{FlumGrohe03-describing}.

-Since by the comprehensiveness of our graph hierarchy every graph class $\fG$ is equivalent (under $\preceq$) to a class $\fH$ from the hierarchy, we obtain the following:

-Let $\fancya$ denote an arbitrary class of bounded-arity structures.
-We proceed to show that \emph{every} problem of the form $\HOMP{\fancya}$ is equivalent under qfap-reduction to a problem $\HOMP{\fG^*}$, where $\fG$ is a set of graphs (precisely, the graphs of the cores of the structures in $\fancya$).
-This implies the following strengthening of the just-given statement on graph classes (Theorem~\ref{theo:coregraphhom}):
+Let $\fancya$ be an arbitrary class of bounded-arity structures.
+We prove that $\HOMP{\fancya}$ is equivalent under qfap-reductions to $\HOMP{\fG^*}$, where $\fG$ is the class of graphs of the cores of the structures in $\fancya$ (Theorem~\ref{theo:coregraphhom}).
+By this theorem, property~\eqref{eq:introreduction} and our description of the graph hierarchy, we obtain:

 This interestingly implies that, with respect to qfap-reduction, the complexity degrees attained by problems $\HOMP{\fancya}$ are linearly ordered according to the classes in our graph hierarchy, in particular, linearly ordered in a sequence of order type~$\omega + 3$.